internationaltouch/internationaltouch.github.io/_policy/member-protection.md

 an independent mediator where possible.
 We will not allow lawyers to negotiate on behalf of the complainant and/or the respondent in the mediation process.

-More information on the mediation process is outlined in Attachment D2.
+More information on the mediation process is outlined in [Mediation].

 ### Tribunals